dials/dials/doc/sphinx/index.rst

 project is a collaborative endeavour to develop new diffraction integration software to meet the data analysis requirements presented by these recent advances.
-There are three end goals: to develop an extensible framework for the developmen of algorithms to analyse X-ray diffraction data; the implementation of algorithms within this framework and finally a set of user facing tools using these algorithms to allow integration of data from diffraction experiments
+There are three end goals: to develop an extensible framework for the development of algorithms to analyse X-ray diffraction data; the implementation of algorithms within this framework and finally a set of user facing tools using these algorithms to allow integration of data from diffraction experiments